Wildlife seen in the Moray Firth :

 We have regular visits from other Cetaceans--minke, sperm, pilot whales, harbour porpoise, all year round.

-Basking Sharks are now regular summer visitors -- we saw one just off Munlochy Bay in August 2013.
+Basking Sharks are now regular summer visitors -- we saw one just off Munlochy Bay.

 You will certainly see Grey seal, maybe Common seal, and surely sea otters!